HenestrosaDev/ios-interview-questions/README.md

 	>Recently, I worked on an iOS app that required a custom view that would animate the transition between two child views.
 This view needed to perform a series of animations in a specific order, with some animations happening simultaneously and others happening sequentially.
 To accomplish this, I created a custom animation manager class that used Core Animation to perform the animations.
 	>
 	>The animation manager class had a public function that could be called to start the animation.
-This function took two views as parameters - the view that was currently being displayed and the view that was going to be displayed after the animation was complete.
+This function took two views as parameters: the current view and the view that was going to be displayed after the animation was complete.
 	>
 	>Inside the animation manager class, I used a combination of `CABasicAnimation` and `CAAnimationGroup` to perform the animations.
 I also used a completion block to make sure that the new view was added to the screen hierarchy at the correct time.
 	>